kynesyslabs/sdks/README.md

 > yarn install
 > ```

 This monorepo uses the [yarn workspaces](https://yarnpkg.com/features/workspaces) feature which is only available on the non-classic Yarn version `>2.x` to organize packages.
-Yarn binaries and friends are installed in the `.yarn` directory, so you don't need to worry about it.
+Yarn binaries and friends are installed in the `.yarn` directory, so you don't need to install them.

 To install dependencies for all packages, run: